 According to researchers at the University of Connecticut Korey Stringer Institute, once an individual loses 2% of their body mass from fluid losses, they become dehydrated, their body temperature and heart rate are negatively affected and impairments in athletic performance are noticeable.
 These impairments become more extreme with greater levels of dehydration and electrolyte imbalance.

-According to a 2013 study titled “General characteristics of patients with electrolyte imbalance admitted to emergency department” published in the World Journal of Emergency Medicine, fluid and electrolyte balance is a key concept to understand for maintaining homeostasis in the body.
+According to a 2013 study titled “General characteristics of patients with electrolyte imbalance admitted to the emergency department” published in the World Journal of Emergency Medicine, fluid and electrolyte balance is a key concept to understand for maintaining homeostasis in the body.
 Electrolyte balance is critical for protecting cellular function, tissue perfusion and acid-base balance and managing many clinical conditions.
 (In fact, many diseases have been found to involve electrolyte imbalance.)
-An electrolyte disorder occurs when the levels of electrolytes in your body are either too high or too low; in other words, they’re imbalanced.
+An electrolyte disorder occurs when the levels of electrolytes in your body are either too high or too low hypernatremia or hyponatremia; in other words, they’re imbalanced.
 Electrolyte balance needs to be maintained, or the vital body systems can be affected.

 The study notes that most of the important and prevailing electrolyte imbalances are hypo- and hyper-states of sodium, potassium, calcium and magnesium.
 Signs of electrolyte imbalance can include fever, irregular heartbeat, fatigue, seizures, labored breathing, nausea, vomiting, muscle cramps, muscle weakness, headaches, irritability or numbness.
 Of the study’s 996 participants who had electrolyte balance, the most common symptoms of the patients were labored breathing, fever and systemic deterioration.